firebird-finance/firebird-docs/docs/gvVALUEstakingguide.md

 9. Approve the tokens and transactions

 Congratulations!
-You may now enjoy your passive income from ETH and BSC :)
+You may now enjoy your passive income from ETH and BSC!

-#### PART 5 - UNSTAKING AND REMOVING LIQUIDITY
+### PART 5 - UNSTAKING AND REMOVING LIQUIDITY

 **INSTRUCTIONS**